Nitesh2802/CSS-MINI-PROJECT/README.md

 # About Project
-This project is for creating a Sidebar Menu for Photography page.
+This project is about creating a Sidebar Menu for Photography page.